-You’ve done everything you can reasonably do to keep staff safe from COVID-19.
+You’ve done everything possible to keep staff safe from COVID-19.

 The question of whether COVID-19 vaccinations should be a condition of employment has not yet been tested in a court or tribunal, meaning there is no case law to guide employers.

-However, workers are required to comply with reasonable and lawful directions from their employer.
-Such directions could apply to the health and safety of employees and customers.
+Workers are required to comply with reasonable and lawful directions from their employer, which includes the health and safety of employees and customers.

-Employers must carefully consider such policies and seek advice if they are looking to go down this road however, and it is key they comply with any public health orders in place.
+Employers must carefully consider such policies, ensuring you comply with any public health orders in place.